cruzgerman216/CTC-FE-Code-Labs/W11-Components-&-data-binding-deep-dive/Neosho/C3-Wednesday-11-02-22.md

 - [ ] [Wrap Up (0:49 )](https://pro.academind.com/courses/765847/lectures/13901550) **1pt**

 ### Course Project - Components & Databinding

+If you did not code along in the **Course Project - The Basics**, then you will have to go back and finish them.

 - [ ] [Introduction (0:50 )](https://pro.academind.com/courses/765847/lectures/13901922) **1pt**
 - [ ] [Adding Navigation with Event Binding and ngIf (7:31 )](https://pro.academind.com/courses/765847/lectures/139019201) **1pt**
 - [ ] [Passing Recipe Data with Property Binding (4:43 )](https://pro.academind.com/courses/765847/lectures/13901924) **1pt**